eileenmcnaughton/nz.co.fuzion.omnipaymultiprocessor/README.md

+# CiviCRM OmniPay Multiprocessor

-This extension provides a wrapper extension for payment processors.
+This extension provides support for multiple payment processors in CiviCRM.

-Note that the IPN/ Silent post url that should be configured within the payment processor is

-http(s)://yousite/civicrm/payment/ipn/xx where xx is the payment processor ID.

-(I'm not quite sure the joomla & WP variants but will update when I do)
+## Supported processors

+The following payment processors are supported:

+* Cybersource
+* Paybox System
+* GoPay
+* Mollie
+* Payment Express - PXPay
+* NAB Transact
+* Eway RapidDirect, Rapid & Shared
+* PayPal - Standard, Pro, REST & Express
+* Authorize AIM

+## Configuration

+* Visit **Administer > System Settings > Payment Processors**
+* Select the appropriate **Payment Processor Type**
+*

+### IPN / Notification URL configuration

+If your payment processor requires configuration of an IPN or payment notification URL, obtain the payment processor ID from the URL when editing the payment processor at CiviCRM's Administer > System Settings > Payment Processors, then use a URL similar to `https://example.org/civicrm/payment/ipn/XX` (where `https://example.org` is your actual site URL and `XX` is the processor ID).

-How to add new payment gateways to Omnipay
+## Adding support for new payment gateways

-1) update composer.json and run composer update

-2) edit CRM/Core/Payment/processors.mgd.php - check notes in that file for syntax
+* Update `composer.json` with the required Omnipay package for your payment processor and run composer update.
+* Edit `CRM/Core/Payment/processors.mgd.php`.